benchlab/benOS-Bootloaders/README.md

   3. `BenPlay` - BenPlay display boot stage (benplay.asm)

 C. `benInit`
   1. `ramDiskInit` - At this boot stage, drivers, including drivers for the `benFS` (benOS Local File System) are loaded as     apart of the benOS microkernel image.
-Due to the way we load drivers at the `ramDiskInit` stage, it's an easy process when wanting to modify benOS, for loading different local filesystems, other than `benFS`, as the Administrative user.
+Due to the way we load drivers at the `ramDiskInit` stage, it's an easy process when     wanting to modify benOS, for loading different local filesystems, other than `benFS`, as the **Administrative user**.
 It is   also just as easy to move benOS processes and/or drivers in/out of the `ramDisk`.

 Example of how benOS loads `benFS`